Infection Control Training: An Ongoing Necessity For Health Care Workers

 Preventing the spread of infection within a health care organization is a team effort, but the nurse’s role is paramount.
 It starts with the individual.
 Each nurse needs to stay up to date on current infection control guidelines and turn that education into action.

 ANA has long been involved in infection control education.
 When the opportunity came up to partner with the U.S. Centers for Disease Control and Prevention (CDC) in a national training collaborative for health care infection control, Project Firstline, ANA quickly joined.
 The national program’s mission is to empower health care workers to strengthen their foundational knowledge of infection control.

-Project Firstline provides engaging trainings and resources for U.S. front-line health care workers in various workplace settings.
-So, in partnership with the CDC, ANA set out to create infection prevention and control education developed for nurses by nurses, and to curate a hub of infection prevention and control resources housed on ANA’s own website.
+Project Firstline provides engaging FREE trainings and resources for U.S. front-line health care workers in various workplace settings.
+In partnership with the CDC, ANA set out to create infection prevention and control education developed for nurses by nurses, and to curate a hub of infection prevention and control resources housed on ANA’s own website.
 The program is called ANA Project Firstline.

 "We saw a need to educate front-line nurses on infection prevention, but we wanted to simplify the information and make it easy to disseminate the best practices using the model ‘for nurses, by nurses,’” says Sandy Cayo, DNP, FNP-BC, Project Coordinator of ANA Project Firstline.